Last updated: Dec-11-2024

 when calling Cloudinary's upload or update method, Microsoft is used to automatically classify the scenes of the uploaded or specified existing video.
 For example:

 - You can use upload presets to centrally define a set of upload options including add-on operations to apply, instead of specifying them in each upload call.
 You can define multiple upload presets, and apply different presets in different upload scenarios.
-You can create new upload presets in the Upload page of the Console Settings or using the upload_presets Admin API method.
+You can create new upload presets in the Upload Presets page of the Console Settings or using the upload_presets Admin API method.
 From the Upload page of the Console Settings, you can also select default upload presets to use for image, video, and raw API uploads (respectively) as well as default presets for image, video, and raw uploads performed via the Media Library UI.

 Learn more: Upload presets